LowGravityPL/raccoonwp.github.io/index.md

 ---

 # RaccoonWP
-**This is 1.0.0-beta release, RC coming soon.
+**This is 1.0.0-alpha release, RC coming soon.
 If you find any issues let us know**

 Raccoon is a modern architecture stack and a starter theme for [WordPress](https://wordpress.org/).

-The stack is based on Composer on the backend.
-NodeJs with Webpack are used on the frontend.
+The stack is based on the Composer on the backend.
+Node.js with Webpack are used on the frontend.
-This composition allows for quick and efficient development using the tools which are **state of the art in 2018.**
+This composition allows for a quick and efficient development using the tools which are **state of the art in 2018.**

 You should use it as your boilerplate/starter kit to obtain **optimal architecture with performance, extensibility and security** in mind.